ThalesQwerty/morphchat-demo-page/README.md

-# MorphChat
+# MorphChat Demo Page

-A modern, highly customizable React chat widget component with TypeScript support, featuring OpenAI integration and seamless website integration without style conflicts.
+A demonstration website showcasing the MorphChat library - a modern, highly customizable React chat widget component with TypeScript support, featuring OpenAI integration and seamless website integration without style conflicts.

 This project was developed as a part of a role application process to [Eloquent AI](https://www.eloquentai.co/).